incwadi-warehouse/monorepo-go/README.md

 - CORS_ALLOW_ORIGIN - Allowed origins
 - BASE_PATH - Configure the base path
 - AUTH_API_ME - API endpoint for the user object
+- PROJECT_DIR - Directory for admincli to execute the commands in

 ## Testing